zxbodya/router1/readme.md

   });
 ```

+Start/stop listening location changes

+ - `start()` - subscribe to location changes, and start handling routes (also called when using `renderResult`)
+ - `stop()` - opposite to start, stop listening to location changes

 To handle `onbreforeload` browser event there is callback `onBeforeUnload` in router, it can be used as following:

 ```